JoeKnittel/joeknittel.github.io/_posts/2021-02-14-Managing-Databases-Using-SQL-and-Interacting-with-them-in-R.md

                 password =  rstudioapi::askForPassword("Database Password"))
 ```

-*Note 1*: You will be prompted to input the DBMS root password when you run this code.
+*Note 1: You will be prompted to input the DBMS root password when you run this code.*

-*Note 2*: If accessing a different database via a remote server, you’ll need appropriate credentials, as described earlier.
+*Note 2: If accessing a different database via a remote server, you’ll need appropriate credentials, as described earlier.*

-*Note 3*: If you’re connecting to an entirely different DBMS, you’ll need a different driver (e.g., PosgreSQL requires the RPosgreSQL package and RMySQL::MySQL() would be replaced with RPostgres::Postgres() in the dbConnect call)
+<i>Note 3: If you’re connecting to an entirely different DBMS, you’ll need a different driver (e.g., PosgreSQL requires the RPosgreSQL package and `RMySQL::MySQL()` would be replaced with `RPostgres::Postgres()` in the dbConnect call)</i>

 ## Querying a Database in R